-The most straightforward way to establish a variant directory tree relies the fact that the usual way to set up a build hierarchy is to have an SConscript file in the source subdirectory.
+The most straightforward way to establish a variant directory tree relies on the fact that the usual way to set up a build hierarchy is to have an SConscript file in the source directory.
 If you pass a variant_dir argument to the SConscript function call:

+'''

 SConscript('src/SConscript', variant_dir='build')

-SCons will then build all of the files in the build subdirectory:

 '''

+SCons will then build all of the files in the build directory:

+'''

 % ls src

 SConscript hello.c

 % scons -Q

-'''

-'''

 cc -o build/hello.o -c build/hello.c

 cc -o build/hello build/hello.o

 % ls src

 SConscript hello.c

 % ls build

 SConscript hello hello.c hello.o

 '''

-No files were built in src, they went to build.
-The build output might show a bit of a surprise: the object file build/hello.o and the executable file build/hello were built in the build subdirectory, as expected.
-But even though our hello.c file lives in the src subdirectory, SCons has actually compiled a build/hello.c file to create the object file, and that file is now seen in build.
+No files were built in src: the object file build/hello.o and the executable file build/hello were built in the build directory, as expected.
+But notice that even though our hello.c file actually lives in the src directory, SCons has compiled a build/hello.c file to create the object file, and that file is now seen in build.